 7. We partnered with a vaccine charity to tackle child mortality in India

 Together with vaccine alliance Gavi, we launched a scheme in Uttar Pradesh state to improve handwashing practices and immunisation rates.
 The initiative will reach over 40,000 households in two pilot districts and help reduce mortality among the under-fives.
 In December we announced a further financial commitment to help expand the work.
 Find out how the scheme works and read about the progress .

 8. We pledged further support for social enterprises through TRANSFORM

-We moved to the next phase of our TRANSFORM efforts with a pledge of £40 million.
+We moved to the next phase of our with a pledge of £40 million.
 TRANSFORM is our partnership with the UK’s Department for International Development, providing funding and business support to social enterprises in sub-Saharan Africa and South Asia.
 Working with local partners, the latest projects aim to bring health and personal care products to Rwandan women, reach low-income rural consumers with our Pureit water purifier in India and provide community wash centres in Bangladesh.

 9. Our Sir Kensington’s condiments brand became a B Corporation

 In September, our US condiments company Sir Kensington’s became a B Corporation.
 It joins our ice cream brand Ben & Jerry’s in a community of more than 2,500 businesses which are legally accountable to rigorous standards of social and environmental performance.
 Since its launch, the company has consistently increased its positive impact on society and contributes 1% of its revenue to non-profits and social enterprises that use food to create economic opportunities.
-Find out what the founders had to say .
+Find out what the founders .